Theme 3. Sustainable tourism

 If Public institutions and industry associations orient those rewards toward activities contributing to the “blue economy” and the Mediterranean Region, tourism companies will shift to greater efforts in this direction.

-• A strong sustainable tourism plan and strategy is a requirement to a better Mediterranean future.
+Moreover, the greater relevance consumers associate to responsible brands and the experience of ethic and responsible tourism services will be another incentive for the change in the industry.
+Universidad de Murcia - A strong sustainable tourism plan and strategy is a requirement to a better Mediterranean future.
 Focus and investments should be on rural tourism, eco-tourism, use of less vehicles and tourism energy efficiency.
 Lebanese University – Green Community

-• Les communes du littoral se caractérisent par un dynamisme fortement encouragé par le tourisme.
+- Les communes du littoral se caractérisent par un dynamisme fortement encouragé par le tourisme.
 Cependant, ce secteur peut avoir des effets tels que

 la saisonnalité du travail, l’augmentation des prix des logements ou la perte de valeurs culturelles.
 Par conséquent, afin de créer un tissu économique